Biden waiving ethanol rule in bid to lower gasoline prices

 “We are right there with the administration on wanting to see relief for consumers at the pump, but an unlawful executive order is not how to solve the problem,'' said Chet Thompson, president & CEO of the American Fuel & Petrochemical Manufacturers.

-Josh Boak and Matthew Daly reported from Washington.
-AP writers Tom Beaumont in Des Moines and Farnoush Amiri in Washington contributed.
+Associated Press writers Tom Beaumont in Des Moines, Iowa and Farnoush Amiri and Matthew Daly in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.